yowmamasita/Ferris2/readme.md

     git checkout-index -a -f --prefix=/project-directory/

-Remove the docs directory, you won't be needing it.

-    cd /project-directory
-    rm -r docs

-You're ready to go, just run the app engine server.
+You're ready to go, just open your project directory and  run the app engine server.

 License
 -------